Last Updated on March 25, 2026

 Standing for over 900 years, Newcastle Castle is small but surprisingly good to visit with teenagers.

 You can also do a medieval guided tour with an entertaining guide.
-The tour includes entry to the castle.
+The walking tour starts at St. Andrew’s Church (Newcastle’s Oldest Church) and includes entry to the castle.
 With tales of blood and gore, it’s another great way to keep teenagers engaged.

 Visit an Art Gallery